 Polypane is developed by Kilian Valkhof.
-At 30 years old Kilian has been developing websites and applications since the age of 10 and started his first company at the age of 16, eventually growing it to a 15 person design agency.
+Now 31, Kilian has been developing websites and applications since the age of 10 and started his first company at the age of 16, eventually growing it to a 15 person design agency.

 Having directly designed and developed well over a hundred websites for startups, multinationals and governmental agencies, Kilian is intimately aware of the inefficiencies in the process of creating websites and apps.
 Leaving his design agency at the beginning of 2019, he launched a new company called Firstversionist with the goals of empowering developers, designers and other creators with powerful software that helps them get work done faster and better.
 Polypane is the first project to come out of that.